Canon 2000D vs Sony A5100

 It is notable that the 2000D has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 2000D and the A5100 are recent models that feature in their makers' current product line-up.
 The A5100 replaced the earlier Sony A5000, while the 2000D followed on from the Canon 1300D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Sony websites.

 Review summary: Canon 2000D vs Sony A5100